Qubba el-Ba'adiyyin Ablutions and Latrine Pavilion

 Persia was home to one of the world's oldest civilizations, starting with the Elamite kingdoms in the fourth millennium BCE.

 Around 3,000 BCE they developed a water transportation system known as the qanat or the qanāh in modern Arabic, kārīz or kārēz in modern Persian or Farsi.
-It's a gently sloping tunnel connected to the surface via a series of vertical shafts like wells used for maintenance.
+It's a gently sloping tunnel connected to the surface via a series of vertical shafts like wells, which are used for maintenance.
 A qanat is resistant to natural disasters such as earthquakes and to intentional destruction in war.
 It can transport water over a long distance with minimal loss to evaporation even in a hot, dry climate, with no need for pumping.

 The technology spread both east and west, picking up a variety of names.
 By the time it reached Morocco in the far northwestern corner of Africa it was called a khettara.